Extension System

 version: 1.0.0

-description: Brief description
+description: Brief description of what this extension does

 author: Your Name